Immunodeficiency disorders due to a disease.

 Treatment for immunodeficiency disorders commonly includes antibiotics and immunoglobulin therapy.

 Other antiviral medications, amantadine, acyclovir, or a medication called interferon, are used to treat viral infections caused by immunodeficiency disorders.

 If your bone marrow is not producing enough lymphocytes, your doctor may order a bone marrow transplant (stem cells).

 Primary immunodeficiency disorders can be controlled and treated, but they can not be prevented.

 Secondary disorders can be prevented in several ways.
 For example, it is possible to avoid contracting AIDS by not having unprotected sex with someone who transmits HIV.

-Sleep is very important for a healthy immune system.
+Sleep is essential for a healthy immune system.
 According to the Mayo Clinic, adults need approximately eight hours of sleep per night.
-It is also important that you stay away from people who are sick if your immune system is not working properly.
+It is also vital that you stay away from sick people if your immune system is not working correctly.